-Jim is also the creator of “Personal Kanban,” a lean process used to manage knowledge workers.
+Jim is also the creator of “Personal Kanban,” a way to visualize, track and improve upon an existing process, and co-author of the Shingo-award winning book of the same name.
 Knowledge work is a fundamentally tricky type of work to gain focus around, as those engaged in this type of work are by nature inventive.
 Invention and innovation are unpredictable, and related tasks are often amorphous.
 For the past two decades Jim’s worked at uncovering ways for groups to find clarity in unpredictable and amorphous environments.

 Prior to Modus, Jim owned Gray Hill Solutions, a software development firm that focused on government contracts.
 During this time, he and his teams created software for hire for clients with extremely specific needs.
 Deadlines, regulations, and strict budget adherence meant that Gray Hill projects needed internal processes that guaranteed quality on-time delivery and external communications strategies that ensured that the client was informed at every step.